 - an allergy to castor oil or sesame oil.

 Testosterone injection is not for use in women who are pregnant.
-This medicine can harm an unborn baby or cause birth defects.
+This medicine can harm an unborn baby.

 Tell your doctor if you have ever had:

 - heart problems, coronary artery disease (clogged arteries);

 - a heart attack or stroke;

 - an enlarged prostate and urination problems;

 - depression, anxiety, a mood disorder, suicidal thoughts or actions;

 - high red blood cell (RBC) counts; or

 Using testosterone may increase your risk of developing prostate cancer, liver problems, or heart problems (including heart attack, stroke, or death).
 Ask your doctor about these risks.

 Testosterone should not be given to a child younger than 12 years old.
 Some types of this medicine are not approved for use by anyone younger than 18 years old.